Bealby/grandpas-pocket-watch-shop/README.md

   An exciting opportunity for any user visiting the Website.

-- Grandpa's Pocket Watch Shop will evaluate customers Pocket Watches and provide an estimate of costs.
+- Grandpa's Pocket Watch Shop will evaluate customers' Pocket Watches and provide an estimate of costs.
 It is important to add a non-commital repair clause as it could otherwise deter customers coming in.